jacobp100/react-native-scrollintoview/README.md

 };
 ```

+Also exports `AnimatedComponent` if you need to provide animated styles.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.